frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: openFailedNonStubbed.jpg

 #.
 You are in another tab (number 1).
-Select the topmost node in the tree view (number 2).
+Select the topmost "Pipeline" node in the tree view (number 2).
 Check that you have the test with stub strategy "Never" (number 3).
 Then press "Edit" (number 4).
 You see the following:

    .. image:: editingTheTest.jpg